The Board

 My husband Johnny and I moved to Waiheke from London in 2017, following ten months of bliss travelling the world as a family.
 I am a New Zealander (Johnny is English) and we wanted to give our girls (and ourselves) the kiwi lifestyle.
 We chose Waiheke for the colourful, diverse community, connection to nature and sense of adventure - and we absolutely love it.

-Our daughters Harriet and Frida attend WPS and, during our time at the school, we have seen the teachers, staff and parents go above and beyond to deliver on the school's values to provide an inspirational learning environment where kindness, individuality and creativity are nurtured.
+Our youngest daughter Frida attends WPS, (with our eldest having graduated at the end of 2023) and during our time at the school, we have seen the teachers, staff and parents go above and beyond to deliver on the school's values to provide an inspirational learning environment where kindness, individuality and creativity are nurtured.
 I joined the Board in 2019 as I wanted to do my bit to help.

 My day job is as a Senior Investment Strategist at the NZ Super Fund (NZ's Sovereign Wealth Fund) and the skills and experience I bring to the WPS Board include strategy, governance, financial acumen, and the ability to work constructively in a team to achieve outcomes.